Hotrod1220/Digit_Identification/README.md

 ## Thesis

 The detailed findings and analysis of this project are available in the [Thesis PDF](#).
 (Link to be updated once the thesis is finished)

-## Requirements

-For project dependencies, please refer to the [requirements.txt](requirements.txt) file.

 ## Getting Started
 Follow these steps to run the project locally: